Betta Fish Care Guide: How to Create the Optimal Environment

 Blue betta fish swimming in planted tank

-Don’t be fooled by seeing betta fish in cups at the pet store.
+Don’t be fooled by the betta fish in cups at the pet store.
 Bettas need a much bigger permanent home in order to thrive.

 Tank Size